mongodb/specifications/source/change-streams/change-streams.rst

   interface ChangeStream extends Iterable<Document> {
     /**
-     * The resume token (_id) of the document the iterator last returned */ private documentResumeToken: Document;
+     * The resume token to be used for resuming the iterator */ private resumeToken: Document;

-    /**
-     * The most recent postBatchResumeToken returned in an aggregate or
-     * getMore response.
-For pre-4.2 versions of MongoDB, this remains unset.
-     */
-    private postBatchResumeToken: Document;

     /**
      * The pipeline of stages to append to an initial ``$changeStream`` stage